By Dennis L. Doke M.S.

 The therapist gives his attention to the patient’s age-appropriate effort to individuate and separate from his parents and become an autonomous adult.
 He makes use of a metaphor with many levels of meaning when he suggests hypnotically to Tom that he imagine a little baby learning to walk, imagine the little baby learning to fall, and succeeding through trial and error.
 He draws the analogy with Tom’s courage to take the natural steps in his development even if he can’t anticipate where his steps will lead in the future.
 Tom had the delusion that the town name “Winslow” has a special message for him-“win slow”.
 Doke did not deal with this directly.
 The homework assignment of writing the Chamber of Commerce was designed to allow Tom to understand, on his own, and willingly, that ”Winslow” was merely the name of a town.

 Doke kept “win slow” in his mind.
-When Tom began talking about returning to Winslow, Doke used Tom’s play on words which had created the “special message” as a base for an intervention.
+When Tom began talking about returning to Winslow, Doke used Tom’s play on words that had created the “special message” as a base for intervention.
 As Tom talked about his job and his future, Doke asked, “How long do you want to be a ‘WAITer’?”
-Meaning was created on both the rational and irrational levels in Tom’s own style of communication.
-The question, which Doke wisely did not explain furlher, was loaded with a directive for action.
+The meaning was created on both the rational and irrational levels in Tom’s own style of communication.
+The question, which Doke wisely did not explain further, was loaded with a directive for action.
 The patient’s response testifies to the efficacy of Doke’s intervention.
 Erickson’s rationale for not confronting a patient’s delusions directly and aggressively is set out in an article coauthored with Jeffrey Zeig in the Volume referred to by Doke: (pp 34-35).

 Man is characterized … by cognition and emotion, and man defends his intellect emotionally. … All people defend their ideas whether they are psychotically based, culturally based, or nationally based or personally based… the first thing in psychotherapy is not to try to compel him to change his ideation; rather, you go along with it and change it in a gradual fashion and create situations wherein he himself willingly changes his thinking.